 Select Thesis from the drop-down box.
 This will include dissertations.

 Before uploading your PDF file, please ensure there are NO SIGNATURES on any of the pages.
 Either white them out before scanning the page, remove them digitally or eliminate the page entirely, e.g., the ethics approval page, copyright permission pages, etc. See information on how to make a PDF.
-If you have multiple files, please create a single PDF using the e-portfolio software.
-See information on how to make an e-portfolio.
+You can now upload multiple files (e.g., pdf, data file, video, etc.) in a single submission.
+You do not have to create a single PDF using the e-portfolio software.

 Click the Browse button to find the PDF version of your thesis or dissertation.
 Select the file name and click Open in the browse box.
 Be sure your file name is in the following convention: LastName_FirstName_Degree_CopyrightYear.pdf